sedc-codecademy/mkwd12-02-basicwebdev/G1/HOW_TO.md

 8. Choose where you want to extract the files
 9. Click on "Extract"
 10. Go to the folder where you extracted the files to see the files you've downloaded

+## How to create a GitHub repository
+1. Go to GitHub
+2. Click on the "+" button in the top right corner
+3. Click on "New repository"
+4. Choose a name for your repository (ex.
+HTML_CSS_homework)
+5. Choose if you want the repository to be public
+6. Check the box "Initialize this repository with a README"
+7. Click on "Create repository"
+8. Now you have created a repository

+Now you can clone this repository locally, and start working on it.
+Create folders and files on your local computer, and then push them to GitHub.

+## How to push changes to GitHub
+1. Open GitHub Desktop
+2. Make sure you have selected your repository in the top left corner
+3. Write a summary of the changes you've made in the "Summary" box
+4. Click on "Commit to main"
+5. Click on "Push origin"
+6. Now you have pushed your changes to GitHub
+7. Go to your repository on GitHub to see the changes